JeremyTCD/Blog/src/content/index.md

         </div>
     </div>
     <h2>Hello</h2>
-    <span>My name is Jeremy Tan ChongDao (JeremyTCD) and I’m a software engineer.
+    <span>My name is Jeremy Tan ChongDao (JeremyTCD) and I'm a software engineer.
 I enjoy turning ideas into useful systems.
 You can find most of my software-related work at
 <a href="https://www.jering.tech">www.jering.tech</a>.
-The site you’re viewing is my personal blog.
+The site you're viewing is my personal blog.
 I intend to post articles unrelated to software here.
 I hope you find my
 writing to be of use.</span>

 </div>